Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_03_text.rst.txt

 It is likely that occasionally you may be confused by the result when executing a program.
 The result may be different than expected for many reasons, and one possibility is that you unintentionally added up strings instead of numbers.

-The ``+`` character can stand between two numeric expressions or between two strings, but not between a string and a number (in any oredr).
+The ``+`` character can stand between two numeric expressions or between two strings, but not between a string and a number (in any order).
 Such combinations result in a *TypeError* (try it).

 .. activecode:: console__text_concat3